jim-easterbrook/python-gphoto2/README.rst

 "Object oriented" interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This is the preferred way to use libgphoto2_ from Python.
-Many of the libgphoto2_ functions have been added as methods of the appropriate GPhoto2 object.
+Most of the libgphoto2_ functions have been added as methods of the appropriate GPhoto2 object.
 This allows GPhoto2 to be used in a more "Pythonic" style.
 For example, ``gp.gp_camera_init(camera, context)`` can be replaced by ``camera.init(context)``.
-These object methods also include error checking.
+These methods also include error checking.
 If an error occurs they raise a Python ``GPhoto2Error`` exception.

 The example program can be re-written as follows: